tczajka/sorting-searching/_drafts/gomoku.md

 involve more than three white stones.
 The defining characteristic is that there are four empty spaces of which white needs to fill any two consecutive ones to win.

-The last pattern is my favorite.
-It plays a role in example game 2 below.
+The last pattern (3) is my favorite.
+It looks pretty.
+And it played a major role in example game 2 shown below.

 ### Broken three

 ![broken threes](/assets/images/gomoku/broken_threes.png)

-Finally we come to the weakest type of forcing threat, but perhaps the most common one: a broken three.
+Finally we come to the weakest type of forcing threat, but probably the most common one: a broken three.
 Here only three empty spots are involved.
 Black can defend at any one of them, otherwise white will make an open four at b.

 ### Non-forcing threats

 All types of threats can be described by two numbers: {% latex %}(a,b){% endlatex %} where
-{% latex %} 1 \le a \le 5 {% endlatex %} is the threat severity (we already have a stones out of 5),
+{% latex %} 1 \le a \le 5 {% endlatex %} is the threat severity (we already have {% latex %}a{% endlatex %}
+stones out of 5),
 and {% latex %} 1 \le b \le 6-a {% endlatex %} is the number of possible ways to make a five.

 So all the threats types are as follows: